 Credits per quarter

-$100 per quarter for Tacoma/Seattle Social Justice Conferences & Museum visits.
+$50 fall quarter for access to a remote educational conference and $100 in winter for Tacoma/Seattle Social Justice Conferences & Museum visits.

 Class Size: 37